fcboucher/BBMV/README.md

 The paper describing the model has been published and can be found [here](https://academic.oup.com/sysbio/article-abstract/doi/10.1093/sysbio/syx075/4210009/A-General-Model-for-Estimating-Macroevolutionary?redirectedFrom=fulltext), but you can also get this (free) [preprint of the latest version](https://github.com/fcboucher/BBMV/blob/master/Manuscript/).
 Another paper describing the R package, which presents its main functions and a typical workflow, can be found [here](https://onlinelibrary.wiley.com/doi/abs/10.1111/ecog.04045).
 Please be kind enough to cite it if you're using the package.

 Help files for all functions can be found in this [pdf](https://github.com/fcboucher/BBMV/blob/master/BBMV-manual.pdf) but you might also want to have a look at the [FAQ/troubleshooting](https://github.com/fcboucher/BBMV/blob/master/FAQ-Troubleshooting.md) section.

-### Latest additions
-- 2018.04.23: one can now visualize the MCMC and ML estimations on the same plot using the function add.ML.landscape.FPK

-- 2018.03.02: in the MCMC analysis priors and posteriors can be graphically compared.
-Examples of use of this new function are given in the [tutorial](https://github.com/fcboucher/BBMV/blob/master/Tutorial-BBMV.md) and the [example R script](https://github.com/fcboucher/BBMV/blob/master/Example_script_BBMV_package.r).

-- 2017.10.23: it is now possible to fit the *FPK* model on multiple clades together in order to statistically test whether they share a similar macroevolutionary landscape.
-Examples of use of these new functions are given in the [tutorial](https://github.com/fcboucher/BBMV/blob/master/Tutorial-BBMV.md) and the [example R script](https://github.com/fcboucher/BBMV/blob/master/Example_script_BBMV_package.r).
-Be careful when using these functions since optimizing the likelihood is often difficult.

-- 2017.09.29: all functions (ML and MCMC) can now take measurement error in trait data at the tips of the tree into account.
-The format required for the trait data in this case is explained in the [tutorial](https://github.com/fcboucher/BBMV/blob/master/Tutorial-BBMV.md) and the [example R script](https://github.com/fcboucher/BBMV/blob/master/Example_script_BBMV_package.r).
-Be cautious when fitting the model with measurement error since the behaviour of the model has not been extensively tested yet.